June Lake

 Yosemite

 Muir Trail, and the local backcountry is fabulous.
-At the trailhead,
+We have

 the Frontier Pack Station is on hand to provide horses and mules, with